leagueofbeards/Haunted/README.md

 A Ghost (http://tryghost.org) inspired Admin Experience for Habari

 **PLEASE NOTE:** This is not ready for use, unless you like things blowing up.
+Additionally this is built to work with current HEAD.

 Some screens!